The FCP X Desert Island Challenge Part 14

 We start by looking at the Hawaiki Color and Hawaiki Analyzer filters

 The Hawaiki Color filter takes a completely different approach than the Color Finale and Colorista III filters we’ve previously looked at in this series.
-Its User Interface is very customizable and can be changed as you gain expertise in the filter to make it less obtrusive while putting the controls in direct context of your image.
+Its User Interface is very customizable and can be changed as you gain expertise in the filter to make it less obtrusive while putting the controls in the direct context of your image.

-In truth, at first I was hostile to Hawaiki Color’s User Interface
+In truth, at first, I was hostile to Hawaiki Color’s User Interface

 When seeing YouTube demos of this plug-in – I hated the UI.
 But once I personally loaded it up and saw the additional options for minimizing those controls, my opinion has softened considerably—to the point I consider this plug-in a viable contender in the FCPX Desert Island Challenge.